ILDAnaSoft/ILDbench_QQbar/scripts/Readme.md

       - XML_TMPLATES : steering files to be used in python scripts above.
       - Example usage :
         ```shell
-        mkdir test
+        mkdir test                   # working directory
         cd test
         cp ../SKELTON/*.py .
         ```
-        EDIT conf.py so that it can read correct input directory where sample files exist, and specify template steering file etc.
+        Edit conf.py so that it can read correct input directory where sample files exist, and specify template steering file etc.
         ```shell
         python makeSteeringFiles.py  # This creates steering files in a directory, generatedXMLs, which automatically created.
         python manyRun.py            # Submit jobs for the steering files in generatedXMLs.